usda-geo-analytics/arcgis-snippets/README.md

 # arcgis-snippets
-Python, ArcPy, ArcGIS API for Python...a home for handy snippets so they aren't scattered across OneNote, NotePad, Sticky Notes or random ipynb files XD
+Python, ArcPy, ArcGIS API for Python, Arcade...a home for handy snippets so they aren't scattered across OneNote, NotePad, Sticky Notes or random ipynb files XD